dedalozzo/reindex/README.md

 ReIndex
 ========
-ReIndex is the open source sicial network platform created to be used for the new version of [Programmazione.it](http://programmazione.it) developers' community.
+ReIndex is the open source social network platform created to be used for the new version of [Programmazione.it](http://programmazione.it) developers' community.
 An early version can be found at [programmazione.me](http://programmazione.me).
 The platform is still in active development and the staging site can be unreachable or broken.